Ravi Vakil's Publications and Preprints, etc.

 8. "Counting curves on rational surfaces", manuscripta math.
 102 (2000), 53--84.

-Update 2011: For an interesting follow-up, which can deal with the case of the "degree 3 Fano = cubic surface" more directly, and may lead to the degree 2 case, see Shoval and Shustin's paper here.
+Update 2011: For an interesting follow-up, which can deal with the case of the "degree 3 Fano = cubic surface" more directly, and may lead to the degree 2 case, see Shoval and Shustin's paper 1106.155 on the arXiv.

 9. "Twelve points on the projective line, branched covers, and rational elliptic fibrations", Math.
 Ann.
 320 (2001) no. 1, 33--54.